anerv/BikeDNA_BIG/feature_matching_hpc/hpc_instructions.md

-# Instructions for running the feature matching on a High Performance Cluster
+# Instructions for running the feature matching on a High Performance Computing Cluster

+These instructions assumes a HPC using [SLURM](<https://slurm.schedmd.com/overview.html>) scheduling.

 Adapt instructions to your own HPC as necessary.